Approved unanimously on June 7, 2022 by the Governing Board of the North Carolina Council of Churches.

 WHEREAS, bail set for people of color exceeds that for whites by 35%;

-WHEREAS, political contributions made by the Bail Industry in between 2002 and 2016 exceeded $5,000,000;
+WHEREAS, political contributions made by the Bail Industry from 2002 to 2016 exceeded $5,000,000;

-WHEREAS, corporate and/or systemic structures, or individuals which derive profit from the imprisonment of human beings serve to perpetuate the legacy of slavery, oppression and heartless greed which the North Carolina Council of Churches has long sought to expose and correct and;
+WHEREAS, corporate and/or systemic structures, or individuals which derive profit from the imprisonment of human beings perpetuate the legacy of slavery, oppression and heartless greed which the North Carolina Council of Churches has long sought to expose and correct and;

 WHEREAS, we are instructed as followers of Jesus to “Remember those who are in prison, as though you were in prison with them; those who are being tortured, as though you yourselves were being tortured” (Hebrews 13:3);